spree/spree/guides/content/developer/core/payments.markdown

 `log_entries` for the most recent payments in the store if this is happening.
 !!!

+### Log Entries

+Responses from payment gateways within Spree are typically `ActiveMerchant::Billing::Response` objects.
+When Spree handles a response from a payment gateway, it will serialize these objects as YAML and store them into the database as log entries for a payment.
+These responses can be useful for debugging why a payment has failed.

+You can get a list of these log entries by calling the `log_entries` on any `Spree::Payment` object.
+To get the `Active::Merchant::Billing::Response` out of these `Spree::LogEntry` objects, call the `details` method.

 ## Supported Gateways

 With the usage of the [spree_gateway](https://github.com/spree/spree_gateway)